Election Information & Notices

-You can mail the documents to: Village of Kimberly – Elections, 515 W. Kimberly Avenue, Kimberly, WI 54136 up to 4 weeks before an election
+You can mail the documents to: Village of Kimberly – Elections, 515 W. Kimberly Avenue, Kimberly, WI 54136 up to 4 weeks before an election.

 You can submit the documents in person at the clerk’s office up until 5:00 PM the Friday BEFORE an election.
 If you miss these deadline dates you will have to bring the registration form and proof of residency to your polling location on Election Day.
 Note – registering or updating your registration on an election day will increase the time it takes you to vote.

 The first step in the election process is to be sure you are a registered voter in the Village of Kimberly and your registration has your current information.
 If you are a new resident, recently changed your name or address, or have never voted before in the Village of Kimberly, you will need to complete a Voter Registration Application AND submit proof of residency.
 Most common forms of Proof of Residency include: driver’s license / WI ID, utility bill, bank statement, or something issued by the government such as a social security check, hunting license, traffic citation etc. The document must include your current name and current (new) address.
 This application is available at the Village Hall, Mon. – Fri.
-8:00 am- 4:00 pm, or on our website www.vokimberly.org or you can register online using https://myvote.wi.gov/
+8:00 am- 4:00 pm, or on our website www.vokimberlywi.gov or you can register online using https://myvote.wi.gov/

-College students, who intend to vote in the Village of Kimberly, please remember to register to vote and request an absentee ballot before you leave for school or early enough to meet the mailing deadlines.
-Your other option is to register and vote in your college town.
+College students, who intend to vote in the Village of Kimberly, should register to vote and request an absentee ballot before leaving for school or early enough to meet the mailing deadlines.
+Their other option is to register and vote in their college town.